3 in 4 firms in Singapore, ANZ see zero trust frameworks as vital amid pandemic

 Adoption of Cloud

-When it comes to cloud adoption during COVID-19, most respondents indicated their organisation adopted cloud more during the pandemic, especially those in Australia and New Zealand, with 64 percent and 57 percent of respondents agreeing that their organisation adopted cloud more during the pandemic respectively.
+When it comes to cloud adoption during COVID-19, most respondents indicated their organisation adopted cloud more during the pandemic, especially those in Australia and New Zealand, with 64% and 57% of respondents agreeing that their organisation adopted cloud more during the pandemic respectively.

 Meanwhile, 48% of enterprises in Singapore stated that they had increased their adoption of cloud-based solutions during the pandemic, while 52% affirmed that this increased adoption was enabling them to better meet client needs.